 Demographic data for each participant was gathered from university records including gender, age, program and grade point average.
 A post-experimental survey was developed to gather students' perceptions of the learning elements they were exposed to during the experiment.
-Each was asked which of the two learning scenarios they had found to be: (a) easiest; and (b) most enjoyable to learn.
-Six open-ended questions provided each student with an opportunity to express what they felt had been the most helpful resource/s they had been exposed to during their interactions with the two allocated learning conditions and why.
-These qualitative measures were administered to provide students with the opportunity to give a more in-depth account of their encounter with the multimodal learning environment (Barker, Pistrang, & Elliott 2002).
+Students were asked which of the two learning concepts they found to be: (a) easiest; and (b) most enjoyable to learn.
+Six open-ended questions provided all students with an opportunity to express what they felt had been the most helpful resource/s they had been exposed to during their interactions with the two allocated learning conditions and why.
+These qualitative measures were administered to provide students with the opportunity to give a more in-depth account of their encounter with the multimodal learning environment (Barker, Pistrang, & Elliott, 2002).